 We all get tired, frustrated or sometimes just can’t focus, especially when it comes to relatively boring jobs like inputting text into a machine.
 It’s almost impossible to avoid mistakes when you deal with lots of physical data.

-Archives have to be organized, edited, typed or retyped into the computer, and there is no guarantee that a tired employee won’t miss a letter or important number, whereas a reliable OCR algorithm is certain to scan and capture every symbol and detail, even in the most unlikely places.
+Archives have to be organized, edited, typed, or retyped into the computer, and there is no guarantee that a tired employee won’t miss a letter or important number, whereas a reliable OCR algorithm is certain to scan and capture every symbol and detail, even in the most unlikely places.

 You’ll get more work done faster and probably will even save some money on electricity bills and paper, while also letting your employees work shorter hours and focus on more creative duties.
 Human error is unavoidable, but well-designed scanner software can make it less common.

 Purchasing OCR software is a big decision, and if you play your cards right, it could be a major step in growing your business, making it transparent and easier to manage.
-Practice shows that digitization via OCR cuts costs and turns a pool of information into a collection of searchable, safe and highly accessible data.
+Practice shows that digitization via OCR cuts costs and turns a pool of information into a collection of searchable, safe, and highly accessible data.

 If your company recently had information management problems, it’s possible that they’re going to grow even deeper, leading to unwanted consequences.
-The good news is that in the digital age most of these problems can be avoided simple solutions from our developers.
-Don’t hesitate to contact if you feel like your office is a little out of control.
+The good news is that in the digital age most of these problems can be avoided by simple solutions from our developers.
+Don’t hesitate to contact me if you feel like your office is a little out of control.